A Bag of PrettyLitter

 #1 Diet

 Just like us, cats are sensitive to certain foods or specific ingredients found in some foods.
 For instance, your cat might be sensitive to foods with high vitamin content or grains.
-Some cat foods also contain lots of fillers, making them hard to digest, which could lead to smelly cat poop.
+Some cat foods also contain lots of fillers, making them hard to digest, which could lead to smelly cat poop and gassy, foul-smelling stool.

-Cats are natural hunters, and when you are looking, they could hunt and eat bugs, rodents, and small reptiles, just to mention a few.
-Even though they are carnivores, these protein-rich foods could cause a bad odor.
+Cats are natural hunters, and when you aren't looking, they can hunt and eat bugs, rodents, and small reptiles, just to mention a few.
+Even though they are carnivores, these protein-rich foods could cause a bad odor in their stool.

-The solution is to remove it from the diet and feed them cat food without grains and vitamins or go for higher-quality cat food.
+The solution is to remove it from your pet’s diet and feed them cat food without grains and excess vitamins, or go for higher-quality cat food.
 Also, if you have introduced the food suddenly, you can solve it by switching it slowly.
-Start giving it in small portions and gradually increase them for, say, ten days.
+Start giving it in small portions and gradually increase them for, say, ten days so your cat’s digestive system can adjust.

 You Have Reason to Think They Were Out Hunting

-If they don't eat as much as usual, come home with bloodstains, or you notice any other sign of eating out in the wild before the smelly poo, the only solution is to wait it out.
+If they don't eat as much as usual, come home with bloodstains, or you notice any other sign of eating out in the wild before the smelly poo, the only solution is to wait it out and keep monitoring the litter box for changes in stool or diarrhea.

 #2 Bacteria

-If they eat prey that is not healthy, for example, one that is infected with salmonella or E.coli bacteria, it could manifest as very foul-smelling feces.
+If they eat unhealthful prey, for example, one that is infected with Salmonella or E.coli bacteria, it could manifest as very foul-smelling feces and even blood in stool.

-If your cat has been infected with bacteria, chances are, you saw other signs.
-If you hadn't, or they hadn't manifested yet, you should be on the lookout for the following signs and symptoms.
+If your cat has been infected with bacteria, chances are you have seen other signs.
+If you hadn't, or they hadn't manifested yet, you should be on the lookout for the following signs and symptoms, such as vomiting, diarrhea, or lethargy.

-If your furry friend has some of these signs, then you need to immediately have them checked out by a veterinarian.
-Advanced cases of bacterial infection are life-threatening.
+If your feline friend has some of these signs, then you need to immediately have them checked out by a veterinarian.
+Advanced cases of bacterial infection are life-threatening for any pet.

 #3 Parasites

-Intestinal parasites are a common cause of smelly stool of all cat ages, from kittens to adults.
-An intestinal parasite can be caught in several ways, but kittens mostly get them from their mother, and adults get them from other infected cats, fleas, or hunting and eating infected rodents.
+Intestinal parasites are a common cause of smelly stool in cats of all ages, from kittens to adults.
+An intestinal parasite can be caught in several ways, but kittens mostly get them from their mother, and adults get them from other infected cats, fleas, or from hunting and eating infected rodents.

 Worm eggs, once inside the cat, move to the intestines and start hatching and reproducing.
 If left untreated, they can be fatal.
 The most common parasites in cats are Giardia, Coccidia, and Trichomonas, and they all cause foul-smelling cat feces.

 It can be difficult to be sure your cat has been infected by parasites before the signs show, and they usually take between five and sixteen days.
-But once the smelly poo starts, you can tell they have been infected by parasites as it is accompanied by"
+But once the smelly stool starts, you can tell they have been infected by parasites, as it is accompanied by:

 • Weight loss despite normal or increased food intake.